zero-one-group/fxl/README.md

 ## Map Representation of Cells

 A `fxl` cell is represented by a map that tells us its value, location and style.
+Style is optional.
 For instance:

 ```clojure
 {:value -2.2